acemod/ACE3/documentation/framework/settings-framework.md

 The server config setting entries are done through our optional `ace_server.pbo`, which can be found in the optionals folder of `@ace`.
 It also contains a `userconfig` folder, which inside contains the file `ace\serverconfig.hpp`.
 This is the location where ACE3 settings are placed.
 There is no need for a sub-class.

-### 3.1 Getting all the settings!
+### 3.1 Exporting the settings

 ACE3 contains a lot of settings, for that reason tweaking everything to your liking manually can be quite a task.
 We have provided the option to export all settings in the editor (single-player).
 For this, follow these simple steps:

-* Open the editor (single-player).
+- Open the editor (single-player).
-* Under modules (<kbd>F7</kbd>), find ACE, `Allow Config Export [ACE]`.
+- Under modules (<kbd>F7</kbd>), find ACE, `Allow Config Export [ACE]`.
-* Place down the module, ensure that the `Allow` parameter is set to `Yes`.
+- Place down the module, ensure that the `Allow` parameter is set to `Yes`.
-* Press preview, once in the game, press <kbd>Esc</kbd> and open the ACE3 Options dialog (top left)
+- Press preview, once in the game, press <kbd>Esc</kbd> and open the ACE3 Options dialog (top left)
-* This is the dialog where you can modify client side settings.
+- This is the dialog where you can modify client side settings.
 On the bottom left of it, you will now see a button called `Config Export`.
 Press it and a new dialog opens.
-* You are now in the dialog that allows you to adjust all settings from ACE3.
+- You are now in the dialog that allows you to adjust all settings from ACE3.
 Tweak this to your liking.
-* Once you are done tweaking, press the `Export` button and all settings will be copied to your clipboard.
+- Once you are done tweaking, press the `Export` button and all settings will be copied to your clipboard.
-* Paste the settings in your `serverconfig.hpp` file and you're done.
+- Paste the settings in your `serverconfig.hpp` file and you're done.

 Note that the format copied to your clipboard by this can also be used in the mission config (`description.ext`), as long as they are in the class `ACE_Settings`.